w3f/Grant-Milestone-Delivery/evaluations/blackprint_1_cruikshankss.md

  I was able to successfully test connecting to Polkadot and Kusama via HTTPS and Westend via WebSocket, for example.

+### **Deliverable 2: Event node**

-2. Events only work via a WebSocket connection.
+Events only work via a WebSocket connection.
 The example Blackprint uses for an event is listening for/subscribing to pushes of a new block on the network and the number of the new block.
 I was able to successfully connect to Polkadot and Kusama via WebSocket and confirmed the block numbers.

+### **Deliverable 3: Mnemonic/seed importer node**
-3. Given a mnemonic, Blackprint generates new addresses (public keys) with either a default key type (ed25519).
+Given a mnemonic, Blackprint generates new addresses (public keys) with either a default key type (ed25519).
 I also provided input for an external key type (e.g. sr25519) which yielded a different address.
 I tested it with bad data and it only seems to accept valid mnemonics.

+### **Deliverable 4: Encrypt/decrypt data node**
-4. I tested encrypting different input data with Bob's wallet ("key pair") and gave the target as Alice's public key/address.
+I tested encrypting different input data with Bob's wallet ("key pair") and gave the target as Alice's public key/address.
 When I connect Alice's wallet to a decrypt data action, I can decrypt the data properly.
 I tried testing with bad data for the target on the encrypted data, and in this case, Alice cannot decrypt the data, as expected.

-5.
+### **Deliverable 5: Sign/verify data node**
+I tested signing a message and verifying a signed message.
+Then I was able to verify (true) that the signature came from a certain public key address.

+### **Deliverable 6: Package**
+npm registry:

+## Conclusion